Geddy-Wendot/MavunoVision/README.md

 ### 2. Installation

-Clone the repository and install the required dependencies:
+Clone the repository and install the required dependencies by running this command in your terminal:

 ```bash
 npm install
 ```
+This command reads the `package.json` file and installs all necessary libraries for the project.

 ### 3. Environment Variables